 39. “Relentlessly pursue, but know when to timeout.”

-Sometimes bugs vanish down the rabbit hole, sometimes systems behaves weirdly, these are not to ignored, these are opportunities to pursue relentlessly and but keeping the large picture of business and timelines, know when to timeout.
+Sometimes bugs vanish down the rabbit hole, sometimes systems behaves weirdly, these are not to ignored, these are opportunities to pursue relentlessly, be watchful of the large picture of business and timelines, know when to timeout.

-40. “Constantly assess what you don’t know, not gloat what you know.”
+40. “Constantly assess what you don’t know, not gloat about what you know.”

 It is the gaps in knowledge that help us to become better forcing us to learn and refine and not just the knowledge that we possess.